chris-kent/Confluence-Blog-Tools/README.md

 # confluence-blog-tools

-For Support, please raise issues here: https://github.com/chris-kent/confluence-blog-tools/issues <br>
+For Support, please raise issues here: <a href="https://github.com/chris-kent/confluence-blog-tools/issues">Issues</a><br>
-The Complete documentation can be found here: https://github.com/chris-kent/confluence-blog-tools/wiki/Confluence-Blog-Tools
+The Complete documentation can be found here: <a href="https://github.com/chris-kent/confluence-blog-tools/wiki/Confluence-Blog-Tools">Documentation</a>